FC Nantes

-Football Club de Nantes, commonly referred to as FC Nantes or simply Nantes (/fr/; Naoned/br/; Gallo: Naunnt), is a French professional football club based in Nantes in Brittany.
+Football Club de Nantes, commonly referred to as FC Nantes or simply Nantes (/fr/; Naoned /br/; Gallo: Naunnt), is a French professional football club based in Nantes in Pays de la Loire.
 The club was founded on 21 April 1943, during World War II, through a merger of five smaller local clubs based in the city.
 From 1992 to 2007, the club was referred to as FC Nantes Atlantique before reverting to its current name at the start of the 2007–08 season.
-Nantes play in Ligue 1, the first division of Football in France.
+Nantes will compete in the Ligue 2, following relegation from the Ligue 1.

 Nantes is one of the most successful clubs in French football, having won eight Ligue 1 titles, four Coupe de France wins and attained one Coupe de la Ligue victory.

 The club is famous for its jeu à la nantaise (lit.
 'Nantes-style play'), its collective spirit, mainly advocated under coaches José Arribas, Jean-Claude Suaudeau and Raynald Denoueix and for its youth system, which has produced players such as Marcel Desailly, Didier Deschamps, Mickaël Landreau, Claude Makélélé, Christian Karembeu and Jérémy Toulalan.
 As well as Les Canaris ('The Canaries'), Nantes is also nicknamed Les jaunes et verts ('The Green and Yellows') and La Maison Jaune ('The Yellow House').